 The application of the Corporation’s accounting policies requires management to use estimates and judgments that can have a significant effect on the revenues, expenses, comprehensive income, assets and liabilities recognized and disclosures made in the consolidated financial statements.
-Estimates and judgments are significant when:
+An accounting estimate and judgement is considered critical if:

-- the outcome is highly uncertain at the time the estimates and judgments are made; and
+- the estimate requires us to make assumptions about matters that are highly uncertain at the time the estimate is made; and

 Management’s best estimates regarding the future are based on the facts and circumstances available at the time estimates are made.
 Management uses historical experience, general economic conditions and trends, as well as assumptions regarding probable future outcomes as the basis for determining estimates.
 Estimates and their underlying assumptions are reviewed periodically and the effects of any changes are recognized immediately.
 Actual results will differ from the estimates used, and such differences could be material.